ehhall/multivariate-LSTM-Home-Index/README.md

 # Multivariate-LSTM-Home-Index

 <p> <i>Bushra Islam, Ha Bui, Geeta Apodaca, Ramya Venkatesan, Karthigalakshmi Ramasamy, Elizabeth Hall, and Ewa Godlewska </i></p>
 <p>This Project is a part of DataScience4All Women's Summit 2022, sponsored by Correlation One.
-We analyzed the impact of different socio-economic factors on housing prices during the Covid-19 pandemic, and forecasted two years of average US housing prices (2022-2024) in reaction to the FED's housing market correction plan.
-The project owners are seven summit participants including.</p>
+We analyzed the impact of different socio-economic factors on housing prices during the Covid-19 pandemic, and forecasted two years of average US housing prices (2022-2024) in reaction to the FED's housing market correction plan.  </p>

 <H2><b>Background </b></H2>